Tag Archives: Bike storage prep

 Inspecting the frame is important

-While I’m not a fan of wet washing a bike with a water hose, due to problems when water gets down into your components.
-Then, wipe it dry to ensure that certain metal parts don’t rust.
+Use a dry rag and a spritzer bottle filled with water or a light detergent mix to wipe it down while inspecting it.
+I’m not a fan of wet washing a bike with a water hose, which can create problems if water gets into your components.
+Be sure to wipe the bike dry to ensure all metal parts don’t rust.

 The best way to do this is to take a brush to knock away any chunks of dried-on mud on your frame or wheels.
-Then, take a damp rag to your bike, wiping it down all over to get off any remaining dust or dirt.
+Then, take a damp rag to your bike, wiping it all over to remove any remaining dust or dirt.
 Also, remove any grease or grime accumulated around your drive train or other areas where lubrication can attract dirt.

 bike-main-9